How to appeal a First-tier Tribunal Immigration and Asylum Chamber decision without legal representation. (T359).

 Your appeal will usually be heard by one judge, although occasionally more than one judge will sit as a panel.

-You should call the judge ‘Sir’ or ‘Madam’.
+If you speak to the judge you should call them ‘judge’.
 You will be asked to stand up when the judge enters or leaves the room but the rest of the time you can remain seated.

 When you enter the hearing room the clerk will show you where to sit.